Information for term Mentoring Youth & Raising Social Awareness

 Interested in playing sports, making arts and crafts, and helping kids learn about teamwork?
 Join forces with a local nonprofit organization serving underprivileged children and teens in Santiago and help run a summer camp project with local teens.
 You’ll gain valuable leadership and coaching experience while playing a part in improving the lives of approximately 400 children and youth who might otherwise spend their days on the street.
 The camp is part of a prevention program focused on vulnerable communities where many children cut school and are forced to work.
 Your help can literally make someone’s day.

 Back at your homestay, you’ll help prepare and share meals, shop at markets, learn local customs, and enjoy every day routines and recreation with your host family.
-In your free time, join new friends to play dominoes in the park, catch a movie or local baseball game, go out for ice-cream or smoothies, and grab local street food like tostones and empanadas on the go.
+In your free time, join new friends to play dominoes in the park, catch a movie or local soccer game, go out for ice-cream or smoothies, and grab local street food like tostones and empanadas on the go.

 Location & CultureClick to Open